Entity54/Phala-http-attestation/ReadMe.md

 let (generator, verifier) = attestation::create(b"gist-attestation-key");

-we create the unique phat contract private key that generates generator and verifier The generator will sign data and the verifier will enusre the data submitted is singed by the generator
+we create the unique phat contract private key that generates generator and verifier The generator will sign data and the verifier will enusre the data submitted is signed by the generator

 In
 pub fn get_attestation_generator(&self) -> attestation::Generator {